laurentftech/MeilisearchCrawler/README.md

 If `type` is `json`, you must also provide a `json` object with the following mapping:

 - `root`: The key in the JSON response that contains the list of items.
-- `id`: The key for the unique identifier of each item.
 - `title`: The key for the item's title.
 - `url`: The key for the item's URL.
 -   **URL Templating**: You can construct URLs using values from the JSON object.
 Use `{{key_name}}` to substitute a value.
 For example: `"https://example.com/books/{{id}}"`.
 - `content`: A comma-separated list of keys for the content.
 You can use `[]` to access all items in a list (e.g., `authors[].name`).
 - `image`: The key for the item's main image URL.
 -   **Image URL Templating**: This also supports templating like the `url` field.
 For example: `"https://covers.example.com/{{cover_id}}.jpg"`.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-MIT